 Biblical Archaeology and History in the Land of Israel

-The Biblical Archaeology and History in the Land of Israel Summer Program, offered by the Land of Israel Studies and Archaeology Department, will provide knowledge and tools to build a broad, multi-disciplinary view of the history, culture and politics of ancient Israel from various perspectives.
+The summer program will focus on the archaeology, history, and politics of Israel from antiquity to modern times.
+Offered by the Land of Israel Studies and Archaeology Department, this interesting and exciting program will provide knowledge and tools to build a broad, multi-disciplinary view of the history, culture, and politics of ancient Israel from various perspectives.
 These will also serve as a platform for raising issues on contemporary Israel.

 Applicants that will sign up through ONWARDS are eligible for a $1200 scholarship.